Becoming a Medical Assistant

 Choose Your Educational Path

 Vocational schools, public community colleges, and private career institutes help prepare aspiring medical assistants for positions at physician’s offices, medical clinics, and hospitals.
-These students can choose from a wide range of educational opportunities, each with its own set of strengths and options.
+You can choose from a wide range of educational opportunities, each with its own set of strengths and options.
 There are programs that lead to certificates, diplomas, or associate degrees.
 Each program addresses specific skills for employment and a range of wages by role.
 Let’s take a closer look at each:

 Medical assisting certificate programs take from 9 months to a year to complete, depending on the school and curriculum.
 A certificate program usually targets students who intend to take a national certification examination following graduation.